nhsconnect/FHIR-CDS/pages/explore/api_return_guidance_response.md

     *  In the case of advice which is not self-care, the `result` element in `GuidanceResponse` MUST be populated with a `RequestGroup` resource which will reference a `ReferralRequest`.
 The `RequestGroup` will also reference one or more `CarePlans`.
     *  In the case of advice to the patient relating to self-care, the `result` element in `GuidanceResponse` MUST be populated with a `RequestGroup` resource which will reference a `CarePlan`.
 Note that care advice can also be given at any point during a triage journey (even without a referral request).
 In this case, the `result` element MUST be populated with a `RequestGroup` which will reference a `CarePlan`.

+Any care advice carried in a `CarePlan` may be displayed to the user by the EMS.

 View [CDS implementation guidance for a CarePlan](api_care_plan.html)